strimzi/strimzi.github.io/_posts/2023-09-15-kafka-producer-client-essentials.md

 These constants give us some control over the producer application's behavior.
 We can use the `NUM_MESSAGES` and `PROCESSING_DELAY_MS` values to adjust the message sending rate.
-With the current settings, at total of 50 messages are sent with a delay of 1 second between them.
+With the current settings, a total of 50 messages are sent with a delay of 1 second between them.

 ### Example producer application